OneSaaS/ocp_network_troubleshooting/Exercise1/readme.md

     oc edit deployment
         This will bring up a vi editor.
 Search for replicas and change the number to 3 Save (:wq!)
+9. Now, run the "oc get po -o wide" command again.
+You will see three pods running and the node that each is running on.
+Even though, these 3 pods may showup on three different nodes, there is no guarantee on which node the pods will land on.
+Ideally, we would want pods on separate nodes.
+This is only guaranteed if we setup a daemonset or an affinity rule.
+10. Run, "oc get ep".
+This will now show the pod IPs that are being load-balanced behind the service.
+11.